Pewbeam Documentation

 /pew/opacityfloat (0–1)Set verse opacity

-/pew/confidencefloat (0–1)Set detection threshold
+/pew/confidencefloat (0–1)Set detection confidence threshold

 /pew/on_airboolToggle on-air status